 First, let’s look at the widely propagated claim (among Bomjon’s followers) that His Holiness the Dalai Lama considers Bomjon the “guru of his gurus”:

-Bomjon’s followers are trying to equal him with Gautama Buddha and give the impression that Bomjon had been recognized by the Dalai Lama on their numerous websites and videos:
+Bomjon’s followers are trying to equal their cult leader with Gautama Buddha and give the impression that Bomjon had been recognized by the Dalai Lama on their numerous websites and videos:

 BOMJON’S TIBETAN BUDDHIST CONNECTION OR WHY SHOULD HIS HOLINESS THE DALAI LAMA CARE